bier-karsten/bier-karsten/README.md

 - [x] 50 Million users
 - [ ] 100 Million users

-`Our webservices are being used by millions of users each month and that's why I love what I do.`
+`Our webservices are being used by millions of users every month and that's why I love what I do.`